team-drift/telemetry-stream/docs/telemetry-stream.md

 ## Developer Notes
 Read the following documentation before developing: [Telemetry](https://mavsdk.mavlink.io/main/en/cpp/guide/telemetry.html).

+To begin developing:

+0. Ensure you have CMake and compiler such as GCC, Clang, or MSVC setup.

+1. [Install MAVSDK C++](https://mavsdk.mavlink.io/main/en/cpp/guide/installation.html) for your machine's OS.
+We made need to explore [building from source](https://mavsdk.mavlink.io/main/en/cpp/guide/build.html) given a recent issue.

+Once all is complete, you should be set to start developing!
+[Examples](https://mavsdk.mavlink.io/main/en/cpp/examples/) may be a helpful resource to look at before developing.

 # python
-The `python` folder is simply a deprecated `python` implementation.
+The `python` folder is simply a deprecated `python` implementation which uses [`pymavlink`](https://github.com/ArduPilot/pymavlink).
 Though still functional, we opted to refactor in C++ as performance must be optimized.

 # How to use
-This section (will soon) outlines how to setup telemetry streaming.
+This section (will soon) outlines how to physically setup telemetry streaming from the drone to the ground station (us).